Chemmeen/Prawn Theeyal (With Kudampuli)

 1. Clean and wash the prawns and set aside.
 Wash and soak the kudampuli in 1/4 cup warm water.

 2. Heat a pan and dry roast the grated coconut until they turn reddish brown.
 Now add the chilli powder, coriander powder, turmeric powder and switch off the stove.
-Grind to a fine paste when it cools down.
+Grind to a very fine paste without adding water when it cools down.

 3. Heat oil in a deep pan or manchatti/claypot.
-Add chopped onion, little salt, coconut slices and saute until oil starts appearing on top.
-Now add the ground coconut paste, kudampuli, green chillies and drumsticks.
+Add onion, little salt, coconut slices and saute until onion turns light brown and oil starts appearing on top.
+Now add the ground roasted coconut paste, kudampuli, green chilies and drumstick pieces.
 Saute for a minute and add the tomatoes.
 Mix well and add 1.5 cup water.
 Bring to a boil and add the prawns, curry leaves.
 Cover with a lid and cook until the prawns are done and the gravy is semi-thick.
-It takes around 20 – 25 mts.
+It takes around 15 – 20 mts.
 Check for salt and switch off.

-4. Heat a tsp oil in another pan and add the chopped pearl onions and curry leaves.
-Brown the pearl onions and pour them over the prawn theeyal.
+4. Heat a tsp of coconut oil in another pan and add sliced shallots and curry leaves.
+Brown the shallots and pour over the prawn theeyal.
 Serve hot with rice.

 Recipe Courtesy : Manju Jyotish